 The Provincial Nominee Program

 The Provincial Nominee Program (PNP) is an agreement that has been put in place for local provinces to nominate eligible economic immigrants who want to work and stay in a particular province.

-The first step is to get approved by the province you've applied to.
-This can go fairly quickly as it takes four to nine weeks.
-The second step can take a little longer as it consists of medical, police and security checks.
-This would be around six to eight months or even longer depending on your application.
+The first step in this process is to get approved by the province you've applied to.
+This can go reasonably quickly as it takes four to nine weeks.
+The second step can take longer, with medical, police, and security checks.
+This would be around six to eight months or even longer, depending on your application.